 Once again, a concrete tile bathroom floor leads the conversation for this classicly styled bathroom by Homes to Love.

 - Black and white concrete tiles spur visual impact.
-For instance, the color choices of black and white diverge from one another in a playful way.
+For instance, the color choices of black and white playfully diverge from one another.
 Also, pair the colors with a defined geometric pattern to achieve artwork as flooring.

 - White subway tiles.
-Similar to the Victorian style bathroom, I can’t imagine a better choice to complement the concrete bathroom floor tile.
+I can’t imagine a better choice to complement the concrete bathroom floor tile than the Victorian-style bathroom.
 White subway tiles are here to stay.
 Forever.

 - Brass hardware.
-Glance at the bathtub faucet, the showerhead, overhead plumbing pipes, light fixture, and the doorknob.
+Look at the bathtub faucet, the showerhead, overhead plumbing pipes, the light fixture, and the doorknob.
 These shiny metallic pieces are a tribute to the thoughtfulness of this bathroom design.

 Patchwork Concrete Tile Bathroom Floor